Skip to main content

 Wadena County, MinnesotaEutrophic

 Lower Twin Lake sits at a C on the grading scale — not impaired, not pristine, with summer measurements that vary year to year.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 At a TSI of 52, Lower Twin Lake reads as eutrophic — nutrient-rich enough that summer algal growth and reduced clarity are expected, not unusual.
 The lake bottoms out at 26 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 The lake's 252 acres and 2.6 miles of shoreline put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
 Among the 4 graded lakes in Wadena County, Lower Twin Lake sits at rank 2, above the county median.